bytes1inger/Change-Data-Capture/TESTED_CONFIGS.md

 ## Next Steps

-To fully test the multi-source CDC pipeline:

-1. Test the source connectors for src2 and src3
-2. Verify that data from all three sources is properly merged in the destination database
-3. Test the sink connectors with different configurations
+The multi-source CDC pipeline has been fully implemented.
+Next steps could include:

+1. Implement monitoring and alerting for the CDC pipeline
+2. Add error handling and recovery mechanisms
+3. Set up automated tests for the pipeline
-4. Implement error handling and monitoring
+4. Implement schema evolution handling
+5. Optimize performance and resource usage